Bronkoknorb/PyImageStream/README.md

 If you have problems or questions then please open an [Issue on github](https://github.com/Bronkoknorb/PyImageStream/issues).

-Feel free to fork the repository and create pull requests for improvements and additional scripts.
+Feel free to fork the repository and create pull requests for improvements and new features.

 License
 -------